neilkatin/lahcert-activation-process/source/activation.rst

 The new policy is to either check in via ham radio or text, or if neither of those work to go to the ARK and check in there.

-If the internet is out its very hard to handle those check-ins remotely, so we'll need a core staff at the :term:`ARK` to handle the check-ins.
+If the internet is out it is very hard to handle those check-ins remotely, so we'll need a core staff at the :term:`ARK` to handle the check-ins.

 We did a tabletop drill of this check-in policy; it was hard to follow the original document.